UCSD System of Care

 Safe Schools Mohawk Valley’s Urban Leadership Institute

-SSMV’s Urban Leadership Institute (ULI) is a free 8-day summer conference for high school students designed to empower the next generation of leaders.
+SSMV’s Urban Leadership Institute (ULI) is a free 8-day summer conference for Mohawk Valley high school students designed to empower the next generation of leaders.
 ULI works on key leadership traits like communication, decision making, and teamwork, as well service-learning projects.
+Incoming 9th-grade or 12th-grade (Fall 2026) are invited to participate.
+Students do not have to be SSMV service recipients.

 ULI AUGUST 2026 — DETAILS COMING SOON!